caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

-In this example, `Theft` and `Murder` are both straightforward auto-implemented Boolean properties; `Illegality` is a read-only property that will be `true` if either theft or murder have occurred.
+In this example, `Theft` and `Murder` are both straightforward mutable auto-implemented Boolean properties; `Illegality` is a read-only property that will be `true` if either theft or murder have occurred.

 Bear in mind, when creating a property that has complex logic, that it is probably a bad idea to create a property that does not behave in an intuitive and straightforward way to a developer who hasn't seen its implementation.
 Particularly, you should generally be able to expect that if you store a value or object in a read-write property, then retrieve its value, you will (barring external events) get the same value or object back again.